hoilamc/fullstack-demo/README.md

     def get_pet():
         return "Teddy"
     ```
-    Such that when someone goes to `127.0.0.1:5000/pet`, they will see the answer "Teddy".
+    Such that when someone goes to `127.0.0.1:5432/pet`, they will see the answer "Teddy".
 1. Open the terminal that is running your backend.
-1. Do `command + C` or `ctrl + C` to stop the backend, since it is outdated now.
+1. Do `command + C` to stop the backend, since it is outdated now.
-1. Run `flask --app main run` again, such that your backend is now running with the latest changes.
+1. Run `flask --app main run --port 5432` again, such that your backend is now running with the latest changes.
-1. Go to `127.0.0.1:5000/pet` in a web browser.
+1. Go to `127.0.0.1:5432/pet` in a web browser.
 You should see `Teddy`.

 Now, the frontend should be ready!
 Right?